ledif/dimebox/docs/getting-started.md

 ```
 Here, the keyword HEAD is a special epoch representing the last generated experiment.
 Our jobs should be submitted to the batch submission system and be queued for future processing.

 All of the results files should be stored in the ```results``` directory for the given epoch.
-There will be a result file for every combination of processor count, optional argument and command specified in the YAML file.
+There will be a result file for every combination of processor count, optional argument and command specified in the expfile.
 In addition, each job will print its standard output and standard error to special directories in the epoch for diagnosing errors.

 After some time, our jobs will have finished and populated the results directory:
 ```